Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageFile.md

 ### File
 ```
-Remove-AzureStorageFile [-File] <CloudFile> [-PassThru] [-ServerTimeoutPerRequest <Int32>]
+Remove-AzStorageFile [-File] <CloudFile> [-PassThru] [-ServerTimeoutPerRequest <Int32>]
  [-ClientTimeoutPerRequest <Int32>] [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureStorageFile** cmdlet deletes a file.
+The **Remove-AzStorageFile** cmdlet deletes a file.

 ## EXAMPLES

 ### Example 1: Delete a file from a file share
 ```
-PS C:\>Remove-AzureStorageFile -ShareName "ContosoShare06" -Path "ContosoFile22"
+PS C:\>Remove-AzStorageFile -ShareName "ContosoShare06" -Path "ContosoFile22"
 ```

 This command deletes the file that is named ContosoFile22 from the file share named ContosoShare06.

 ### Example 2: Get a file from a file share by using a file share object
 ```
-PS C:\>Get-AzureStorageShare -Name "ContosoShare06" | Remove-AzureStorageFile -Path "ContosoFile22"
+PS C:\>Get-AzStorageShare -Name "ContosoShare06" | Remove-AzStorageFile -Path "ContosoFile22"
 ```

-This command uses the **Get-AzureStorageShare** cmdlet to get the file share named ContosoShare06, and then passes that object to the current cmdlet by using the pipeline operator.
+This command uses the **Get-AzStorageShare** cmdlet to get the file share named ContosoShare06, and then passes that object to the current cmdlet by using the pipeline operator.
 The current command deletes the file that is named ContosoFile22 from ContosoShare06.

 ## PARAMETERS